A Shared Celebration of the Visegrád Four through the Language of Dance

 Edited by Anna Popper

-As part of the cultural program series of Hungary’s Presidency of the Visegrád Group (V4), the National Dance Theatre in Budapest will host the V4 Dance Weekend from 20 to 22 February 2026.
+As part of the cultural program series of Hungary’s Presidency of the Visegrád Group – Czech Republic, Hungary, Republic of Poland and Republic of Slovakia (V4), the National Dance Theatre in Budapest hosted the V4 Dance Weekend from 20 to 22 February 2026.
 The National Dance Theatre is one of Hungary’s most prestigious cultural venues and a true home for the art of dance, bringing together Hungarian and international artists where tradition and innovation meet.

-Over three inspiring days, audiences will experience the artistic richness and creative spirit of the Visegrád countries.
-Renowned dance ensembles from Poland, the Czech Republic, Slovakia, and Hungary will take the stage both individually and in joint performances, highlighting the region’s cultural diversity and strong tradition of cooperation.
-This unique event offers a vibrant celebration of Central Europe’s shared identity – expressed through the universal and unifying language of dance.
+Over three inspiring days, audiences experienced the artistic richness and creative spirit of the Visegrád countries.
+Renowned dance ensembles from Poland, the Czech Republic, Slovakia, and Hungary took the stage both individually and in joint performances, highlighting the region’s cultural diversity and strong tradition of cooperation.
+This unique event offered a vibrant celebration of Central Europe’s shared identity – expressed through the universal and unifying language of dance.

 Hungary’s V4 Presidency